Welcome to today's edition of the Rush 24-7 podcast.

 It shouldn't be what the party of free markets does.

-The you know, let me just say one more thing.
+Let me just say one more thing.

-You cannot have a country that prides itself on equality under the law without the result being inequality when it comes to social status when it comes to income.
+You cannot have a country that prides itself on equality under the law without the result being inequality when it comes to social status, when it comes to income.

-If you are hell bent on equalizing incomes, you must also then admit that you believe in unequal treatment under the law.
+If you are hell-bent on equalizing incomes, you must also then admit that you believe in unequal treatment under the law.

-So let us let us forget this nonsense.
+So let us forget this nonsense.

 That's what our revolution was about.

-In 1765 they revolted against the Stamp Act.
+In 1765, they revolted against the Stamp Act.

-That was an economic revolution the coercive and intolerable acts to enforce all those economic measures.
+The coercive and intolerable acts to enforce all those economic measures.

-The Boston Tea Party it was America was a place where you could come to get rich.
+America was a place where you could come to get rich.

 That was the idea.